Optimal Investment in a Dual Risk Model: Introduction

 So far the optimization problems studied in the literature on dual risk models are almost exclusively devoted to the optimal dividend strategy.
 In this paper, we consider a different type of optimization problem.
 For a venture capital, or a high tech company, the investment strategy on research and development (R\&D) is crucial.
 A decision to increase the investment on research and development will increase the running cost of the company, but that will also boost the possibility of the future profits.
 Therefore, we believe that it is of fundamental interest to understand the optimal investment strategy to strengthen the position of the company.

 It is well known that research and development is a basic engine of economic and social growth.
 It is a considerable amount of spending among many leading corporations in the world.
 A 2014 FORTUNE article listed the top ten biggest R\&D spenders worldwide in the year 2013, including Volkswagen, Samsung, Intel, Microsoft, Roche, Novartis, Toyota, Johnson \& Johnson, Google and Merck, with Intel spent as much as 20.1\% of their revenue on R\&D, see \cite{FORTUNE}.
-Many technology giants increase their R\&D spending consistently, year over year, see e.g. Table \ref{Google} for the R\&D and percentage of the revenues of Google in the years 2011-2014\footnote{Available on \texttt{https://investor.google.com/financial/tables.html}}.
-Notice that in the case of Google, even though the R\&D expenditure increases year by year, it increases in line with the increase of the total revenues so that as the percentage of revenues, the number does not change much.
-For some companies, both the absolute R\&D expenditure amount and the percentage as the revenues remain reasonably stable, see e.g. Table \ref{Merck} for Merck in the years 2011-2014 \footnote{Available on Google Finance at \texttt{https://www.google.com/finance}}.
-For some companies, both the absolute R\&D expenditure amount and the percentage as the revenues can change dramatically, see e.g. Table \ref{Tesla} for Tesla in the years 2011-2014 \footnote{Available on Google Finance at \texttt{https://www.google.com/finance}}.
-The case of Tesla is exceptional but not unusual for a new high-tech company in the sense the in the fiscal year 2011, the R\&D expenditure exceeded the total revenues.
-Another company that has enjoyed similar phenomenal growth as Tesla is the Facebook, see Table \ref{Facebook}.
-But Facebook's spending on R\&D is not as aggressive as Tesla.
+Many technology giants increase their R\&D spending consistently, year over year, see e.g. Table~\ref{MainTable} for the R\&D and percentage of the revenues of Alphabet, Amazon, Tesla in the years 2018-2021\footnote{ Available at \texttt{https://www.macrotrends.net/}}.
+Notice that in the case of Alphabet, even though the R\&D expenditure increases year by year, it increases in line with the increase of the total revenues so that as the percentage of revenues, the number does not change much.
+The same can be said about Amazon.
+For some companies, both the absolute R\&D expenditure amount and the percentage as the revenues remain reasonably stable, see e.g. Table~\ref{MainTable} for Merck in the years 2018-2021, with the year of 2020 the only exception which witnessed an unusually high R\&D expenditure\footnotemark[3].
+For some companies, both the absolute R\&D expenditure amount and the revenues can change dramatically, see e.g. Table~\ref{MainTable} for Alphabet, Amazon, Tesla in the years 2018-2021\footnotemark[3].
+The case of Tesla is exceptional but not unusual for a new high-tech company in the sense that the total revenues has astronomical growth and the R\&D expenditure as the percentage of revenues actually declines during this period even though it had a spectacular increase in R\&D expenditure in the year of 2021.
+Another company that has enjoyed similar phenomenal growth as Tesla is the Amazon, see Table~\ref{MainTable}.
+But Amazon's overall growth is not as fast as Tesla.